Create Spark Context (Livy)

 Note: Executing this node always creates a new Spark context.
 Resetting the node or closing the KNIME workflow will destroy the Spark context.
 Spark contexts created by this node cannot be shared between KNIME workflows.

 - Type: Remote Connection A connection to a remote file system to exchange temporary files between KNIME and the Spark context (running on the cluster).
 Supported file systems are:

 - HDFS, webHDFS and httpFS.
 Note that here KNIME must access the remote file system with the same user as Spark, otherwise Spark context creation fails.
 When authenticating with Kerberos against both HDFS/webHDFs/httpFS and Livy, then usually the same user will be used.
 Otherwise, this must be ensured manually.

-- Amazon S3 and Azure Blob Store (recommended when using Spark on Amazon EMR/Azure HDInsight).
+- Amazon S3, Azure Blob Store and Google Cloud Storage (recommended when using Spark on Amazon EMR/Azure HDInsight/Google Cloud Dataproc).
 Note that for these file systems a staging area must be specified (see above).